Almarch/tamaR/README.md

 ## Secret Character

 A new but familiar secret character has snuck in the game.
 Will you find out who this is ?
 If you are spending time on a tamagotchi, odds are that you may have been a kid in the 90's and this secret character is dedicated to you.

-## To do

-- The sound is properly fetched with the `GetFreq` method, but it still has to be implemented into the shiny app.

-- Similarily to this project, tamalib could be implemented into [Python](https://www.python.org/).
-Like R, Python allows scripting and the development of web applications.